Getty/ACLS Postdoctoral Fellowships

 Goal

-These fellowships advance the understanding of art history by enabling early-career scholars from around the world to develop substantial and original contributions to the field, including in technical and digital art history.
+These fellowships advanced the understanding of art history by enabling early-career scholars from around the world to develop substantial and original contributions to the field, including in technical and digital art history.

 Outcomes

-• Fellowships for 50 scholars from 2017 to 2022 that emphasize cross-disciplinary research, new modes of interpretation, and a significant impact on the larger field of art history
+• Fellowships for 60 scholars from 2017 to 2023 that emphasized cross-disciplinary research, new modes of interpretation, and the potential for significant impact on the larger field of art history

 • Publication and dissemination (books, journals, and digital projects) of research findings through traditional and digital publications